menu

 One of the benefits of East Dubuque is that there is very little traffic.
 The average commute to work is 16.66 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-East Dubuque is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, East Dubuque does not have a public transit system used by locals to get to and from work.

 The citizens of East Dubuque are slightly better educated than the national average of 21.84% for all cities and towns, with 23.56% of adults in East Dubuque having a bachelor's degree or advanced degree.